wandb/docs/docs/guides/hosting/server-upgrade-process.md

 For docker `run` examples and further details, refer to the [Docker deployment](./how-to-guides/bare-metal##docker-deployment).

-## Updating in Admin UI
+## Updating via admin UI

-This method is will only work for updating licenses that are not set via an environment variable in the W&B server container, typically in self-hosted Docker installations.
+This method is only works for updating licenses that are not set via an environment variable in the W&B server container, typically in self-hosted Docker installations.

 1. Obtain a new license from the [W&B Deployment Page](https://deploy.wandb.ai/), ensuring it matches the correct organization and deployment ID for the deployment you are looking to upgrade.
 2. Access the W&B Admin UI at `<host-url>/system-settings`.